 Mean score of companies in the Crude Oil Extraction industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Valero Energy's score of 15 is lower than 56% of the industry.
+Valero Energy's score of 21 is higher than 50% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Valero Energy reported significant carbon emissions, with Scope 1 emissions totalling approximately 24,900,000,000 kg CO2e and Scope 2 emissions at about 5,100,000,000 kg CO2e (market-based).
-This reflects a slight increase in Scope 1 emissions from 2022, which were approximately 24,800,000,000 kg CO2e, while Scope 2 emissions also rose from about 4,900,000,000 kg CO2e.
-Valero has set ambitious climate commitments, aiming to reduce and offset 63% of its global refining Scope 1 and 2 greenhouse gas (GHG) emissions by 2025 through board-approved projects.
-Notably, in 2022, the company achieved this target three years ahead of schedule, successfully displacing the equivalent of 63% of its GHG emissions from its global refinery operations.
-Looking towards the future, Valero is targeting a complete reduction and displacement of 100% of its refinery GHG emissions (Scopes 1 and 2) by 2035, which will be achieved through ongoing projects and carbon capture and storage (CCS) initiatives.
-These commitments underscore Valero's proactive approach to addressing climate change and reducing its carbon footprint in the energy sector.
+This marks a slight increase in Scope 1 emissions from 2022, which were approximately 24,800,000,000 kg CO2e, while Scope 2 emissions also saw a rise from about 4,900,000,000 kg CO2e.
+Valero has set ambitious climate commitments, aiming to reduce and offset 63% of its global refining Scope 1 and 2 greenhouse gas emissions by 2025 through board-approved projects.
+Notably, in 2022, the company exceeded this target three years ahead of schedule, achieving a reduction equivalent to 63% of its emissions from these scopes.
+Looking further ahead, Valero is targeting a complete reduction and displacement of its refinery GHG emissions (Scopes 1 and 2) by 2035, which includes ongoing carbon capture and storage (CCS) projects.
+Valero's emissions data is not cascaded from any parent organisation, and all reported figures are directly attributed to Valero Energy Corporation.
+The company continues to focus on enhancing its sustainability practices while addressing its carbon footprint in the energy sector.

 Access structured emissions data, company-specific emission factors, and source documents